galaxy4public/hkmcavn-tools/README.md

 # hkmcavn-tools
-A toolset to work with firmwares distributed by Hyuindai Motor Group for vehicles utilising head units designed by LGe
+A toolset to work with firmware files distributed by Hyundai Motor Group for vehicles utilising head units designed by LGe